- Wellington boots are essential all year round – all visitors must wear wellies provided by the centre.

 What refreshments do we need to bring?

 - The children will need a packed lunch and 1 or more drinks if they are staying all day.

-- For Half Day visits you might like to bring school fruit or a midmorning snack particularly if your children are used to this.
+- For Half Day visits you might like to bring school fruit or a mid morning snack particularly if your children are used to this.

-- Childen who qualify for free school meals have an entitlement to a school packed lunch.
+- Children who qualify for free school meals have an entitlement to a school packed lunch.
 Some schools let pupils bring their own home food as a special treat but it is advisable to have a few school packed lunches just in case.Your cook will need to be given as much notice as possible of the number of lunches to be provided.

 - Tea and coffee are available for visiting staff at a nominal charge.

-- Souvenir pencils, pens, notebooks and erasers can be sold to the children at pocket money prices. £1 is sufficient for 3 items (see the planning sheet).This is optional but now we are a charity without external fudning it helps to support us.
+- Souvenir pencils, pens, notebooks and erasers can be sold to the children at pocket money prices. £1 is sufficient for 3 items (see the planning sheet).This is optional but now we are a charity without external funding it helps to support us.
 Recently this fund paid for one of the new hen houses, and the winter hay rack for the sheep.

 - We do not sell sweets or food.

 - A farm visit is a practical and sensory experience, but you may want the children to work out some questions or carry out investigations.
-A camera is a useful way of recording the children’s immediate experiences.
+A camera or Ipad is a useful way of recording the children’s immediate experiences.
 Clipboards are not essential but are available in the classroom.

 - If you wish to take some samples, e.g. animal feed, for investigations you will need to bring plastic containers or small poly bags with sticky labels.
-We do not normally allow children to take samples of leaves or flowers.